Gingerbread Cookies

 • To prevent sticking, the dough must be sandwiched between two layers of parchment paper.

-• To prevent the parchment paper from sliding, lightly moisten counter with water before laying down the parchment paper.
+• To prevent the parchment paper from sliding, lightly moisten counter with water before laying it down.